mattt/AnyLanguageModel/README.md

 }
 ```

-For local models, make sure you’re using a vision‑capable model
+For local models, make sure you're using a vision‑capable model
 (for example, a `-vl` variant).
 You can combine multiple images: